Dedicated to Finding the Facts About Ancestors…

 - Research heirs of a property where the last owner of record died in 1908, prepared a 72 page report and testified in court regarding the heirship.

 - Research and locate the next of kin of a decedent who had been in the morgue for 12 years.

 - Located the biological parents of 23 clients who were adopted.

 - Research a family line and their stories for a family reunion.
-I presented it as a “Who Do You Think You Are” format allowing the family to visit the places their ancestors lived.
+He presented it as a “Who Do You Think You Are” format allowing the family to visit the places their ancestors lived.

-- Disprove family migration histories (my name is German, I must be of German decent.
+- Disprove family migration histories (my name is German, therefore, I must be of German decent.
 Nope, your great grandfather changed his name because he was in prison.)